jedevc/fyp-report/report.md

-To judge the success of the project and the validity of the overall design goals, we designed a small reverse-engineering challenge using vulnspec and attached it to a small survey in order to evaluate the challenges, what participants thought of them, and how much they had learned from them.
+To judge the success of the project and the validity of the overall design goals, we designed a small reverse-engineering challenge using vulnspec and attached it to a survey in order to evaluate the challenge, learning what participants thought of it, and how much they had learned.

 To do this, we created two parts to the challenge - the specification for each part was identical, except for minor variations in the flag generation templates.
-Each challenge part reveals half of the flag, which are concatenated together to produce the full flag.
-The specifications for these are listed in [Appendix X](#appendix-x), along with the full contents of the survey, and are also present in the `examples/server/` directory in the codebase.
+Each challenge part reveals half of the flag, which can be concatenated together to produce the full flag.
+The specifications for these parts are listed in [Appendix X](#appendix-x), along with the full contents of the survey.
 These challenges were designed to be very, very simple, ideally taking less than 10 minutes for a reasonably experienced reverse engineer, in an attempt to elicit more responses to the survey.

-To properly randomise these challenges and to collect results from the survey, we built a small dockerized web application to use the `vulnspec` library to synthesise and build individualised challenges for each user based on a randomly generated user id stored as cookie.
+To properly randomise these challenges and to collect results from the survey, we built a small dockerized web application to use the `vulnspec` library to synthesise and build individualised challenges for each user based on a randomly generated user id stored in a cookie.
 Additionally, the web app collects survey responses, saving them to a PostgreSQL database, which is managed and interfaced with using a Directus dashboard.

 The challenge and survey were open for around two weeks and throughout the duration collected 7 responses.
 While insufficient to draw strong conclusions,